sotrh/learn-wgpu/docs/showcase/mipmaps/readme.md

 );
 ```

-No if you were to sample this texture as is, you would see a lot
+Now if you were to sample this texture as is, you would see a lot
 of black pixels far away, and the regular texture up close.

 ![texture with ungenerated mips](./texture-with-ungenerated-mips.png)